Is Google Meet The Same As Google Duo?

 • Google Meet app: Offered a more high-quality video conferencing experience for meetings, presentations, and webinars.

 Now, with the merged Meet, you get access to all the functionalities from both under one roof.
-You can make quick video calls or schedule full-fledged meetings with features like screen sharing and live captions.
+You can make quick video calls or schedule full-fledged meetings with features like screen sharing and live video feed with captions.

 Google Meet features